Gurge44/EndlessHostRoles/README.md

 - Gain more ability uses for completing tasks as crewmate roles
 - Gain more ability uses for getting kills as impostor roles
 - Prevent kills while shifted when no abiltiy uses are left for some roles (Sniper, Twister, Disperser, Hangman, Camouflager, etc.)
-- Code cleanup and small performance improvement
+- Code cleanup and major performance improvement
 - Improved EAC
 - Better intro sounds
 - Better custom button images